boba-ps/boba-ps/README.md

 (Assuming that you already have Fiddler set up)

-1. Clone the Github Repository
+1.Clone the Github Repository

 ```powershell
 git clone https://github.com/boba-ps/BobaPS-Rewrite.git
 ```

-2. Extract and open the repository in the Terminal
+2.Extract and open the repository in the Terminal

 ```powershell
 # Assuming that you are in Windows
 cd C:\path\to\the\repo\BobaPS-Rewrite
 ```

-3. Run the following
+3.Run the following

 ```powershell
 yarn